 The Benefits of the New Way

-What are the main differences of the new model from the old one and its main advantages over the latter?
+What are the main differences between the new model from the old one and its main advantages over the latter?

 A page contains less information as compared with the old-style documents.
 Each page is built on a set of rules, which makes the pages compact.
-This, in turn, renders perception, versioning, making concurrent changes and tracking changes a great deal easier.
+It, in turn, renders perception, versioning, making concurrent changes, and tracking changes a great deal easier.

 The page management takes less time due to the versioning process being automated.
 The Information structure makes task-tracking and referencing a lot easier.

 Due to the Requirement Change Management workflow having been modified, the roles and responsibilities have been reorganized as well.
-The Development has become more business-centric and the System Analysis Role is no longer overloaded with bug-fixing.
-Consequently, they have more time for taking part in other projects.
+The Development has become more business-centric, and the System Analysis Role is no longer overloaded with bug-fixing.
+Consequently, they have more time to take part in other projects.

 All the above allows us to keep the Requirements under control at all times.
 The newly introduced system has already proven to be a lot more efficient on several occasions and helped us make these projects a success.